 Motion analysis is the study of human movement.
-Directed by Kenton R. Kaufman, Ph.D., the Motion Analysis Laboratory at Mayo Clinic offers state-of-the-art treatment planning for patients with movement difficulties, aids in documenting results of therapeutic procedures and conducts research on future clinical applications of human movement analysis.
+Directed by principal investigator Kenton R. Kaufman, Ph.D., P.E., the Motion Analysis Laboratory at Mayo Clinic offers state-of-the-art treatment planning for patients with movement difficulties, aids in documenting results of therapeutic procedures, and conducts research on future clinical applications of human movement analysis.

-Modern motion analysis techniques, such as those used in the Motion Analysis Laboratory, can evaluate all aspects of a patient's gait at one time, allowing simultaneous treatment of as many issues as possible.
+Modern motion analysis techniques such as those used in the Motion Analysis Laboratory can evaluate all aspects of a patient's gait at one time, allowing simultaneous treatment of multiple issues.